The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

-In order to connect the variable gadgets, we also need a constant gadget defined by mappings $f_{const, V}$ and $f_{const, E}$, see \Cref{fig:dhc:constant_gadget}.
+In order to connect the variable gadgets, we also need a constant gadget defined by mappings $f_{const, V}$ and $f_{const, E}$, see \Cref{fig:dhc:constant_gadget} .

+If we include the path from $x_i$ to $x_i'$, we simulate that the variable is assigned true.
+Vice versa, if the path from $x'_i$ to $x_i$ is included, the variable $x_i$ is simulated to be false.
+Therefore, it is possible to include the vertices of clauses satisfied by the assignment into the Hamiltonian cycle.

 This reduction is only weakly modular because removing a variable $x_i$ results in a disconnected graph.
-This problem can be easily solved, by defining the removal gadget as depicted in \Cref{fig:dhc:removalgadget}.
-The direct removal of clause, however, is without a problem possible.
+For this, we can employ a clause removal gadget, which can be found in \Cref{fig:dhc:clause_removal_gadget}.
+Then for a variable removable gadget of variable $x_i$, we leave the variable gadget in the instance, while introducing the clause removal gadget for all clauses that contain the variable $x_i$.
+A solution in the base scenario is extendable to a full solution because the clause removal gadget only fixes the solution on the literals that are part of the clause.

 At last, we describe the solution size function over the arcs.
 Due to weak modularity, we use a reduction $f$ from an instance $(L',C')$ with $L \subseteq L'$ and $C \subseteq C'$ such that